enasequence/read_docs/faq_file_prep.md

 # Preparing a File for Upload

-For submissions using the interactive or RESTful submission services, it is necessary to transfer data files to ENA, after which they are formally submitted.
+For submissions using the interactive or RESTful submission services, it is necessary to transfer data files to ENA, after which you can formally submit them.
 Guidance on how to do this is given below.

 Please note that if you are submitting via Webin-CLI, you do not need to perform this upload step as it is handled for you by the program.

-Most files uploaded to the ENA ftp server need to be
+Most files uploaded to the ENA FTP server need to be:
 1. Compressed
 2. Have their MD5 checksum registered

 ## Step 1: Compress the File Using gzip or bzip2

-Files that are in a human readable text format (FastQ, FastA, VCF, tsv, csv ...) are compressed before uploading them to the ENA FTP server.
-Files that are not in a human readable text format like BAM, CRAM, SFF are already in a format that is efficient for transferring so additional compression is not required (the file will fail to validate if it is wrongly compressed).
-Also, with the exception of Oxford Nanopore FAST5 files, do not tar archive any collections of files - each should be uploaded separately.
+Files that are in a human readable text format (FastQ, FastA, VCF, tsv, csv ...) must be compressed before they are uploaded to the ENA FTP server.
+Files that are not in a human readable text format like BAM, CRAM, SFF are already in a format that is efficient for transferring so additional compression is not required and should not be used.
+With the exception of Oxford Nanopore FAST5 files, do not tar archive any collections of files - each should be uploaded separately.

 If you are unsure about the format that your files should be in, please view our [read data formats](https://ena-docs.readthedocs.io/en/latest/format_01.html) page.
 This includes advice on general read data formats, as well as information specific to platforms or sequencing applications.